amk-dev/akashmohan.com/content/articles/the-work-i-did-at-locale-ai.md

 At locale, I met a lot of amazing people, made some awesome memories, and had an amazing start to my career.
 Thanks for everyone involved and helped me in this amazing journey.

-Here are some of the things that i've worked at my time in Locale.ai.
+Here are a few of the things that i've built at my time in Locale.ai.

 #### 1. Mini Entity Lookup